95

 Retirees

-- Malaysia: Excellent healthcare, English widely spoken, and foreign income historically untaxed.
+- Malaysia: Excellent healthcare at low cost, English widely spoken, and foreign income historically untaxed.
 The MM2H program provides long-term residency for retirees with savings.
+Penang and Kuala Lumpur are particularly popular with retirees, offering modern hospitals, international dining, and a large expat support network.

 Families